- Real Estate

 Go wreath peeping.
 East Coast leaf peeping is a hallmark of the Fall, but when you’re in Georgetown’s charming residential neighborhood, elevate your game by admiring the beautiful fall wreaths adorning many of the homes.
 But be forewarned: You’ll want it all.

 Design the perfect day.
 The Georgetown Design District is DC’s original destination for design, fine home furnishings and accessories, set in the inspired environment of Georgetown’s historic and charming commercial district.
 Join them on Nov.
-2-4 for Fall Days of Design, as showrooms in Cady’s Alley and throughout Georgetown host panel discussions, book signings, and designer guest appearances, unveil their latest collections, and host networking receptions.
+1-3 for Fall Days of Design, as showrooms in Cady’s Alley and throughout Georgetown host panel discussions and designer guest appearances, unveil their latest collections, and host a cocktail crawl.
 Whether you’re an interior designer or simply someone with an interior, this event’s for you.

 Keep the gravy train rolling.
 Who says you have to wait until Thanksgiving for turkey day?
 For an extended tryptophan trip, check out all of Georgetown’s delis in search of the perfect turkey sandwich.
 If holiday cooking isn't your thing, you can also celebrate Thanksgiving at some of Georgetown's best restaurants.
 From the traditional turkey and stuffing, to more unique dishes like the Colorado lamb with butternut squash at 1789, pumpkin bisque at Bourbon Steak, and an Italian twist at Via Umbria, there's plenty to be thankful for in Georgetown.
 (Photo courtesy of @stachowskisdc)